tomarvashu/RAG-Chatbot/README.md

 - Stores vectors in MongoDB Atlas
 - Exposes a chat-triggered AI agent
 - Uses retrieval as a tool for knowledge-based answers
-- Maintains short chat memory in MongoDB
+- Maintains short-term chat memory in MongoDB

 ## Workflow Overview

 ### Document Ingestion
 1. Google Drive Trigger watches a specific file
 2. The file is downloaded automatically